-Risk related to total return swaps (TRS):
+Risk related to total return swaps (TRSs):

-These transactions may create risks for the fund such as counterparty risk (described above) and a liquidity risk corresponding to the risk resulting from the difficulty of buying, selling, terminating or valuing a security or transaction due to the lack of a buyer, seller or counterparty.
+These transactions may create risks for the fund such as counterparty risk (described above) and a liquidity risk corresponding to the risk resulting from the difficulty of buying, selling, terminating or valuing a security or transaction due to a lack of buyer, seller or counterparty.
 The occurrence of such a risk could lead to a decrease in the fund's net asset value.